flavsdotpy/python-contributions/es-scrolling-query/README.md

 # es-scrolling-query

-Scrolling query elasticsearch, with a page size of 1000 records (configurable)
+Scrolling query elasticsearch, with a page size of 1000 records (configurable).

 ## Built with